Gartner Makes Its Predictions for Master Data Management in 2011

 The year of 2010 is approaching its ending, and more and more predictions for 2011 are coming out to the public.
-It’s time to see what we have accomplished and what we are heading for in the area of data integration management.
+It’s time to see what we have accomplished and what we are heading for in the area of data integration.
 Good news is that Gartner published a report “Predicts 2011: Master Data Management Is Important in a Tough Economy, and More Important in Growth.”
-Let’s see what kind of MDM predictions for 2011 analyzed by Gartner experts it includes:
+Let’s see what kind of MDM predictions for 2011 analyzed by Gartner experts it includes.

-2. By 2015, 10 percent of packaged data management implementations will be delivered as software-as-a-service in the public Cloud.
+2. By 2015, 10% of packaged data management implementations will be delivered as software as a service in the public cloud.

 3. Through 2015, 66% of organizations that initiate an MDM program will struggle to demonstrate the business value of it.

 When IT departments initiate data integration projects, they often struggle to get the business on board and to demonstrate the business value of these projects.
 MDM needs to be guided by the business strategy, and will require strong involvement of business stakeholders and managers.